foliagecanine/tritium-os/README.md

 ## What if I just want to use the ISO?
 How can I do that?

 You can use the .iso file in the root of this repository and run it in a virtual machine.
-If you want to run it on real hardware (not recommended), burn it to a disk, thumb drive, (even a hard drive if you're brave enough).
+If you want to run it on real hardware (not recommended), write it to a CD/DVD, thumb drive, (even a hard drive if you're brave enough).
 Then have the computer boot from it.

 SEE BOTTOM FOR DISCLAIMERS